baychub/cb-gsg/Getting-Started.md

 ### See tag data
 You can see the same data in the CLI that is available over MQTT.

-1. For example, you can see the raw data from all tags with this command, replacing <sensor_id> with the sensor:
+1. For example, you can see the raw data from all tags with this command, replacing <sensor_id> with the sensor ID from the previous `sensor show` command:
 ```
 sensor get.data <sensorID>
 ```
-2. Return to the web admin portal and navigate to the Sensors page.
-	The alias you just assigned should appear in the Aliases column.
+2. The data scrolls by in the terminal.

 ### Assign an alias to a sensor
 1. Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
 To assign a human-readable name as an alias for the first antenna (`PORT_0`) of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command at the CLI prompt: